Dental Core Build-up – Handling Reimbursement Challenges

 • Claims may also be denied if the dental plan’s consultant indicates that the tooth has a poor prognosis.
 In addition, claims for abrasion and attrition are typically denied.

 Even in the face of denials of claims for core buildups, dentists need to treat patients with appropriate care regardless of the patient’s insurance coverage.
-The dentist must explain in detail why a specific procedure may not be covered before initiating the treatment procedure, as to avoid a potential large unexpected bill on the patient’s part in the future.
+The dentist must explain in detail why a specific procedure may not be covered before initiating the treatment procedure, so as to avoid a potential large unexpected bill on the patient’s part in the future.

 Applicable CDT Codes